 Beaubien and Burbank both posted 9.5’s to tie for third place.

 Five players had perfect four-ohs including Gabriel Jael, Eric Batmunkh, Andrew Xie, Kevin Shi and Andrew Garcia.

 Bateman’s Gabriel earned the top tiebreak to claim the first place trophy.

 Andrew was Skinner North’s leader with his four-for-four effort.

 All five Fox Valley K-2 entrants finished with 3.0’s out of four: Mehak Jiandani, Mahanth Sivakumar, Suld Munkbayar, Yash Jain and Aiden O’Dell.

 All five tied for sixth place with Temuujin Munkhtur earning the top tiebreak of the 3.0 score group.

-In the Novice 3-4 section, Edison returned the favor against Skinner North edging the powerhouse with a 14.5 to 14.0 edge, despite having only six players to Skinner North’s 12 in the section.
+In the Novice 3-4 section, Edison returned the favor against Skinner North edging the powerhouse with a 14.5 to 14.0 edge, despite having only six players to Skinner North.